 CMA/Histogram Strength Settings

-Trade Arrows: The Trade Entry arrows appear in the candlestick area of the chart when the Histogram appears and Exit Stars appear when the Histogram stops.
-You have the option to reverse the trade arrow direction and also hide the arrows if you don't want them.
+Trade Arrows: The Trade Entry arrows appear in the larger candlestick area of the chart when the Histogram appears and purple Exit Stars appear when the Histogram stops.
+You have the option to reverse the trade arrow direction and also hide the arrows if you don't want to see them.
+You may also enable/disable the audio alerts and pop-up alerts when a signal occurs.

-Here are some more examples showing each part of the indicator described above...
+Here are some more examples of how the indicator can be used...

 Create a Mini EURO Index with EUR/USD, EUR/GBP and EUR/CHF.